Cryosphere geophysics

 • Investigating temperate glacial ice properties through borehole geophysical analysis (borehole seismic and GPR) and ice core drilling.

-Past studies involved characterization of alpine block glaciers using geoelectrical, seismic and radar methods or the determination of sea-ice thickness and water content using surface nuclear magnetic resonance and electromagnetic induction.
+Past studies involved characterisation of alpine block glaciers using geoelectrical, seismic and radar methods or the determination of sea-ice thickness and water content using surface nuclear magnetic resonance and electromagnetic induction.
 The EEG group works in close collaboration with the glaciology division of ETH Zurich.

-Current members:
+Current members

 Hansruedi Maurer, Melchior Grab, Greg Church, Sebastian Hellmann, Lisbeth Langhammer